Practice Independent Living Skills

 Spectrum supports Working with Schools

-We ensure a cp-ordinated and smooth transition for students who choose to attend Spectrum, which includes our staff visiting the school to spend time with the staff and the student.
+We ensure a co-ordinated and smooth transition for students who choose to attend Spectrum, which includes our staff visiting the school to spend time with the staff and the student.
 Our contribution is warmly recognised and appreciated, as evidenced through the increasing number of young adults joining our provision.

 Spectrum supports Social Enterprise